 The main objectives of the Students’ Workshop are:

-• To offer the students the opportunity to broaden their knowledge base and sharpen their environmental skills.
+• To offer students the opportunity to broaden their knowledge base and sharpen their environmental skills;

-• To develop the skills needed to evaluate and suggest alternative actions to resolve environmental problems and be better citizens of tomorrow.
+• To develop the skills needed to evaluate and to suggest alternative actions to resolve environmental problems and be better citizens of tomorrow;

-• To empower and enable the students to incorporate sustainable living habits in their academic and personal lives, to make them responsible future citizens.
+• To empower and enable the students to incorporate sustainable living habits in their academic and personal lives to make their city a sustainable one

 As collected through the One Planet Reporting

 No activities have yet been reported under this initiative